-Start with nutrition
+Busy Moms Start with nutrition

 If you have time for absolutely nothing else, make sure your nutrition is at least 80% on point.
-Keep your fridge is stocked with some solid mom-snacks that won’t tempt you to grab a handful of Goldfish or eat a PopTart in desperation.
-Fruits, veggies and nuts are my go-tos.
+Keep your fridge stocked with some solid mom-snacks that won’t tempt you to grab a handful of Goldfish or eat a PopTart in desperation.
+Fruits, veggies, and nuts are my go-tos.
 Spend an hour on Sunday roasting some veggies and prepping some chicken to eat all week.
 Ideally, you’ll want to have it portioned out to take for lunch or ready-to-go for dinner.
 But we get it, you’re busy.
 Having fresh options on hand is the bare minimum.

 Make protein your priority

-How to workout with kids
+Busy Moms workout with kids

 So you’ve mastered meal prep and you’re eating pretty clean, huh?
 That’s the easy part.
 For a busy mom managing your family’s schedule, fitting in one more thing can seem impossible.
 But it’s not.
 You only need one hour a day to devote to working out.
 Whether it’s at 4:30am sipping your coffee on the elliptical or a post-bedtime lifting session in your garage, you can make time.

-Find a gym with childcare
+Busy Moms Find a gym with childcare

 Establish a routine